asterics/AsTeRICS-Grid/docs/documentation_user/04_navigation-overview.md

 ## Editing on

-Clicking on Button "Editing on" (Figure 1, number 11) opens the edit view where a grid can be adapted, see Figure 2:
+Clicking on Button "Editing on" (Figure 1.11) opens the edit view where a grid can be adapted, see Figure 2:

 ![edit view](./img/edit_en.jpg)
-*Figure 2: "Editing on" - view (desktop view on the left, mobile view on the right)*
+*Figure 2: Edit view (desktop view on the left, mobile view on the right)*

 The following elements are available in the edit view: